 - Hold indefinite leave to remain or enter the UK

-Applying and being granted UK settlement protects their employment, healthcare, benefits and pension rights after the UK leaves the EU.
+but work or live in the UK should now apply to the EU Settlement Scheme online.
+The deadline is end of June 2021.
+Applying for and being granted UK settlement protects their employment, healthcare, benefits and pension rights after the UK leaves the EU.

 Applications are free and done online here

 The application is a three-staged one where applicants need to:

 - Confirm that they live in the UK and

 - Declare any criminal convictions.

 Trade and Customs